Tharun-de/school/README.md

-# School Website (Next.js)
+# Little Otters Website (Next.js)

-A school website built with Next.js 13 (App Router), React 18, and Tailwind CSS.
+A child enrichment and physical development center website built with Next.js 13 (App Router), React 18, and Tailwind CSS.
 The site is configured for static export and can be deployed on any static host (including Vercel) using the `out/` directory.

 ## Tech stack
 - Next.js 13 App Router
 - React 18
-- Tailwind CSS (+ shadcn/ui components)
+- Tailwind CSS (+ small utility components)
 - Static export via `next.config.js` with `output: 'export'`

 ## Quick start